timescale/pgai/DEVELOPMENT.md

   the pgai extension to your existing PostgreSQL and [pgvector][pgvector-install] installation.
 - [Setup a virtual pgai environment](#setup-a-virtual-pgai-environment): create a virtual Ubuntu environment with PostgreSQL installed.
-- [Setup a pgai development environment](#setup-a-pgai-environment-locally): build pgai and pgvector from source and add these extensions to your local or virtual PostgreSQL developer environment.
+- [Add pgai to your virtual or local developer environment](#setup-a-pgai-environment-locally): build pgai and pgvector from source and add these extensions to your local or virtual PostgreSQL developer environment.